MLB on Fox: 2014–present

 On November 15, 2018, Fox renewed its rights through 2028, maintaining its existing structure but with expanded digital rights, and a promise to begin airing more games on the Fox broadcast network.
 This will begin with at least two of the first four League Championship Series games and, if necessary, all seventh games in its league from 2020 to 2028, with expanded baseball on Saturday nights, and two Division Series games (previously on MLB Network) on the broadcast network in 2022.

 In 2022, the number of Fox network games expanded to 18 broadcast windows as part of the network's contract renewal, with prime time games, branded as Baseball Night in America airing every week beginning with the Saturday of Memorial Day weekend.
 Most weeks featured two Saturday evening games in regional coverage, although some weeks had a third regional game.
 As in 2019, some September broadcasts were moved to Thursday to avoid college football conflicts.

-For 2023, Fox will feature 24 broadcast windows, with 20 on Saturday either in the late afternoon slot or evening slot (with one early afternoon game, the London Series game), and four Thursday night games.
-There will be three weeks without a network television game, two in April and one in September.
-The Thursday games on September 14 and 21 and Saturday game on September 30 will feature flexible scheduling, similar to the NFL schedule format since 2006, allowing Fox to schedule games with playoff implications to air in the national time slots.
-FS1 will air 23 Saturday games, 12 Monday games, 4 Thursday games and 1 Wednesday game.